 Stir-fried pork and lotus root with black pepper and sweet and sour sauce

 A lotus root with a crispy texture and a cute appearance when sliced.
-It is a vegetable that can be used in various dishes such as salads, stir-fried foods, and fried foods.
+It is a vegetable that can be used in various dishes such as salads, stir-fried foods.
 You can eat lotus root infinitely.
 Easy to make!
 Sprinkle the pork with potato starch in a plastic bag, fry the meat and lotus root in a frying pan, and add the seasoning.
 It is a transcendentally dangerous dish.
 If spicy food is okay, sprinkle a lot and it will be delicious.

 You will need: